Kong/docs.konghq.com/app/konnect/org-management/social-identity-login.md

 content_type: how-to
 ---

-Users have the option to register for and sign in to {{site.konnect_short_name}} accounts using social credentials from Google, GitHub and Microsoft.
+Users have the option to register for and sign in to {{site.konnect_short_name}} accounts using social credentials from the following providers:
+- Google
+- GitHub
+- Microsoft

 ## Account Linking